Steem-FOSSbot/steem-fossbot-voter/README.md

 All original programming is under the CC0 license and so it completely open and free to use in any capacity.
 It's in the spirit of the project that it is open to all.

-Included in this repo are the following libraries:
+Included in this repo are the following libraries, and all licenses are in the root folder of the project, except where stated:

-- [Bootstrap](https://getbootstrap.com/) is used for web frontend, and so included in this repo, and is under the MIT license, copyright to Twitter.
-The license document is in the root folder.
+- [Bootstrap](https://getbootstrap.com/) is used for web frontend, and so included in this repo, and is under the [MIT license](/LICENSE-Bootstrap), copyright to Twitter.
 - [jQuery](https://github.com/jquery/jquery) is used as a dependency of Bootstrap, and for grabbing stats and algorithm data on request from the browser.
-It is copyright JS Foundation and other contributors and used my permission of the license
+It is copyright JS Foundation and other contributors and used by permission of the [license](/LICENSE-jQuery.txt)
-- MD5 Hashing algorithm ([modified from this source](http://www.queness.com/code-snippet/6523/generate-md5-hash-with-javascript) by Paul Johnston and Greg Holt is under copyright and licensed under the BSD license.
-Legal text [available here](http://pajhome.org.uk/site/legal.html)
+- MD5 Hashing algorithm ([modified from this source](http://www.queness.com/code-snippet/6523/generate-md5-hash-with-javascript)) by Paul Johnston and Greg Holt is under copyright and licensed under the BSD license.
+Legal text [available here](http://pajhome.org.uk/site/legal.html) and [at source usage](/extra.js)).
-- C3js is used for charting stats data and is under [MIT license](/LICENSE-c3), copyright Masayuki Tanaka
+- [C3js](http://c3js.org/) is used for charting stats data and is under [MIT license](/LICENSE-c3), copyright Masayuki Tanaka
-- D3js is a dependency for CSjs, and is under [3-part BSD license](/LICENSE-d3), copyright Michael Bostock
+- [D3js](https://d3js.org/) is a dependency for CSjs, and is under [3-part BSD license](/LICENSE-d3), copyright Michael Bostock

 The [steem Node.js package](https://www.npmjs.com/package/steem) by adcpm is central to the app, a big thank you to the creators.
 Please [star it on GitHub](https://github.com/adcpm/steem) to support their development and check out their project [Busy](https://github.com/adcpm/busy).

-Several other Node NPM libraries are used as dependencies (thier source is not included in this repo).
+Several other Node NPM libraries are used as dependencies.
+Their source is not included in this repo, but is downloaded when the server is built.
 Thanks to their creators!

 - [express](https://www.npmjs.com/package/express), [express-session](https://www.npmjs.com/package/express-session), [body-parser](https://www.npmjs.com/package/body-parser), [cookie](https://www.npmjs.com/package/cookie) and [cookie-parser](https://www.npmjs.com/package/cookie-parser) by dougwilson, as widely used glue, used by nearly many Node.js apps
 - [sendgrid](https://www.npmjs.com/package/sendgrid) by thinkingserious, to send email notifications